Wilhelm Marr: Early life and education

+Career

 In 1841, he went to Zürich, where he became acquainted with political émigrés (like Georg Herwegh, Julius Fröbel, and August Follen), most of whom were members of the democratic or liberal leftist movements of the early 19th century.

 In 1843, Marr was expelled from Zürich under the accusation that he had furthered communist activities.
 He turned to Lausanne, where he joined Hermann Döleke and Julius Standau, the founders of the secret Léman-Bund, which belonged to the "Junges Deutschland " (Young German Movement).
 Marr eventually became the head of the secret society and began to lean towards anarchism and atheism, founded another secret society, the "Schweizerischer Arbeiterbund" (Swiss Worker's Union) and edited the "Blätter der Gegenwart für soziales Leben" (Present-Day Papers for Social Life, 1844/45).

 In 1845 he was expelled from Lausanne, too, and went to Hamburg.
 There he became a political journalist and published the satirical magazine Mephistopheles (1847/48–1852).
 He belonged to the leftists of the radical-democratic "party" and was a delegate to the National Assembly in Frankfurt after the March-Revolution of 1848.
 After the ultimate failure of the revolution he became, like so many other former revolutionaries, a proponent of the idea of German unification under Prussian leadership.

 In 1852, Marr went abroad, to Costa Rica, where he tried to make a living as a businessman.
 Lacking success, he returned to Hamburg, worked again as a journalist, and in 1854 he married Georgine Johanna Bertha Callenbach, daughter of a Jewish businessman who had renounced his faith.

 In 1859, Marr was elected member of the Hamburg Parliament.
 In an article, in the Courier an der Weser on 13 June 1862, he attacked the elected liberal speaker of the house, the Jewish lawyer Isaac Wolffson, accusing him and other Jews of betraying the democratic movement and abusing their emancipation in order to enter the city's merchant class.
 After extensive public protests, Marr was not reelected in 1862.

-Marr and his first wife were divorced in 1873.
-In 1874, Marr married a Jewish woman, Helene Sophia Emma Maria Behrend, who died within the same year.
-Marr's first marriage was an unhappy one, and despite being financially stable, Marr was in emotional distress.
-Marr's second marriage was a happy one, but then his wife and child died within days of each other, which left Marr in great distress and bitter towards the world.
-In 1875, there was a third marriage, to Jenny Therese Kornick (whose parents lived in a Christian-Jewish mixed marriage), who bore him a son.
-In 1877, this marriage was ended in divorce too; Marr's last wife was Clara Maria Kelch, daughter of a Hamburg working man.